Philip Carter

-Sir Philip David Carter, CBE (8 May 1927 – 23 April 2015) was a Scottish-born football director, life president of Everton Football Club and former director of Littlewoods.
+Sir Philip David Carter, CBE (8 May 1927 – 23 April 2015) was a football director, life president of Everton Football Club and former director of Littlewoods.

 Background

 Born at 33 Cedric Road, Glasgow, the son of Percival Carter (1895–1956), customs and excise officer, and his first wife, who was from Glasgow, Isabella Smith (Isobell), née Stirratt, (1897–1931).
 His parents had married in Liverpool on 23 December 1920.
 After his mother's death, Carter's father moved back to the city, where in 1938 he married Elsie Alexandra Jones (1902–1974).
 Shortly after his family moved back to Liverpool, Carter visited Everton Football Club's Goodison Park home for the first time.

 He attended Waterloo Grammar School in Waterloo, Liverpool.

 Career

 After National Service in the RAF from 1945 to 1947, Carter joined Littlewoods in 1948.
 Carter's business acumen was soon recognized by Littlewoods founder John Moores, who became his mentor.
 Carter later became a store manager, then a senior buyer, and was appointed to the main board by Moores in 1965.
 In 1976 Moores made Carter managing director, a position he held until taking early retirement in 1983.
 On 18 August 1995 he was appointed chairman of Forminster plc.